screwys/pdrive-sync-rs/README.md

 SHA-1; if the same entry later changes to two-way mode, its digest is rebuilt once before conflict planning.

-Symlinks and non-UTF-8 names are skipped or rejected rather than followed.
+Symlinks and non-UTF-8 names are skipped or rejected.
 Empty directories are not reproduced.
 Pull and two-way modes inventory the remote tree on each run because the CLI does not expose the SDK event stream.

 ## License